-Funeral cover is an insurance policy which guarantees to pay for your chosen funeral services so that your loved ones don’t have to.
+Funeral cover is an insurance policy which covers the cost of your chosen funeral services so that your loved ones don’t have to.

-Pre-paid funeral plans can be a way of ensuring peace of mind.
+Pre-paid funeral plans can be another way of ensuring peace of mind.

 Dealing with loss is never easy, the added pressure of dealing with funeral costs can make it intolerable.

 For more information on funeral planning read our comprehensive funeral planning guide.